oceanprotocol/docs/user-guides/data-farming/how-to-estimate-apy.md

 <figure><img src="../../.gitbook/assets/rewards/curate-datasets.png" alt=""><figcaption><p>Curate like a Pro.</p></figcaption></figure>

-You can also [learn how rewards are calculated here](../../rewards/df-volumedf.md#how-rewards-are-calculated) to understand more about what's happening behind the scenes of each Data Farming round.
+You can also [learn how rewards are calculated](../../rewards/df-volumedf.md#how-rewards-are-calculated) to understand more about what's happening behind the scenes of each Data Farming round.

 Finally, you can [review the implementation inside df-web](https://github.com/oceanprotocol/df-web/blob/main/src/utils/rewards.js) to understand how the APYs on the UI are calculated.